 What is a Challenge?

-At Primary and Lower Secondary the programme is divided into Challenges.
+At Lower Secondary level, the programme is divided into Challenges.
 These are medium term plans that include materials and activities that provide stimulating topics for the teaching, learning and assessment of Cambridge Global Perspectives learning objectives.

 Each Challenge is approximately six hours of guided learning and each one focuses explicitly on one of the skills.
-You can see example Challenges on our main website and search and download all of them from the password-protected Cambridge Primary and Cambridge Lower Secondary support sites.
+You can see example Challenges on our main website and search and download all of them from the password-protected Cambridge Lower Secondary support site.

 The Challenges provide teachers with the guidance to encourage learners to consider and connect personal, national and global perspectives.